-Adobe Acrobat is a must have for every prepress professional.
-Acrobat Professional is a suite of programs which includes an application called Distiller.
-Distiller really is a RIP so you can send your troublesome page to Distiller and double check whether it can handle your file.
+Adobe Acrobat is a must-have for every prepress professional.
+Acrobat Professional is a suite of programs that includes an application called Distiller.
+Distiller really is a RIP so you can send your troublesome page to Distiller and double-check whether it can handle your file.
 If this is the case, Distiller will convert the PostScript data into a PDF-file.
 This is still kind of a PostScript file but structured in a different, more robust format.
 This PDF can then be opened in Acrobat to preview the content on a screen.
 You can also make small corrections to the file and either print it or export it back to PostScript.

 Ghostscript is a freeware PostScript RIP.
 It can RIP to screen, to a TIFF file or convert the file to another format like an EPS-file.
 It is available for Mac, PC, and Unix.
-I haven’t tried the Unix version, but the PC version is faster and more reliable that its Macintosh counterpart.
+I haven’t tried the Unix version, but the PC version is faster and more reliable than its Macintosh counterpart.

 WYSIWYG PostScript editors